cloudfoundry/docs-deploying-cf/configure/network_config.html.md

 ## Log Drain Blacklists

 The loggregator component allows application log drains.
 An application developer deploying their app to Cloud Foundry can bind a drain to a log analysis service.

-If the application developer attempted to bind that drain to an internal Cloud Foundry component (if they knew the IP address), it could affect your cloud performance.
+Your cloud performance can be affected if the application developer attempts to bind that drain to an internal Cloud Foundry component

-You can blacklist the range of IP addresses that you are allocating to Cloud Foundry components in your manifest.
+To guard against this, you can blacklist the range of IP addresses that you allocate to Cloud Foundry components in your manifest.

-Add the loggregator.blacklisted\_syslog\_ranges property to your manifest with one or more ip ranges with a starting and ending ip addresses.
+To blacklist an IP address range, add the loggregator.blacklisted\_syslog\_ranges property to your manifest.
+Specify IP ranges with starting and ending IP addresses.

-For example:
+Example manifest excerpt:

 ```
 properties:
   ... other properties ...

   loggregator: